2 Weeks in France: 3 itineraries

 However, if you want a true beach destination, Nice and Montpellier are the two best places to have stunning beaches near Marseille.

-The second itinerary option for your 2 weeks in France includes the city of Paris, Bordeaux, and Nice.
+The second itinerary option for your 2 weeks in France includes the cities of Paris, Bordeaux, and Nice.
 Aside from being dubbed the city of love, Paris is also called the city of lights because it is among the first major cities in Europe to adopt street lighting.

 Aside from the world-famous tourist attractions previously mentioned, Paris is also well-known for its contribution to world literature.
 Bordeaux is famous for its wine, so much so that it is considered the wine capital of the world.
-It is also well known for its mansions, art museums, and cathedrals.
-It is even declared a UNESCO world heritage site for its wealth of architectural treasures.
-Plus, it’s the region to go surfing.

 Nice is famous not only for its beaches and natural scenery but also because of its museums, food, and Roman archaeological sites.